 Many business owners these days hold more than one crucial role within an organization.
 On any given day a CEO may function as a sales manager and/or sales rep, vet a vendor, and then also function as the janitor.
-Other days business owners shift from head of human resources to accountant in the same staff meeting.
+On other days business owners shift from the head of human resources to accountant in the same staff meeting.
 Despite wearing all these hats at once, the demand to find time to grow a business and look for new opportunities with qualified leads never ends.

 Because so many business owners function on job title overload, the instinct is often to set their marketing efforts on the back burner and take care of the most pressing needs.
 When you consider the big picture, this instinct can actually harm your business.
-Rose Kennedy said "More business is lost every year through neglect than through any other cause.”
+Rose Kennedy said, “More business is lost every year through neglect than through any other cause.”
 We couldn’t agree more.

 But with limited time, it’s more important to focus on efforts that will yield the biggest return.
-In this article, we will take a look at how business owners can leverage inbound marketing in a way that doesn’t neglect their marketing opportunities and still allows plenty of calendar space in each day.
+In this article, we will take a look at how business owners can leverage inbound marketing in a way that doesn’t neglect their marketing opportunities and still allows plenty of calendar space each day.

 Ultimately the best thing to help your business grow is to have a complete inbound marketing strategy with all the pieces working together in sync.
 To see the best results and continued growth over time, inbound has proven to be powerful.

 While inbound has many moving parts, it’s not all that complicated.
 At its core, inbound marketing and sales are about answering your target audience’s questions and pain points.
 With so many social channels available to businesses nowadays, it can be overwhelming.
 Not to mention email marketing, blogging, and so on, but the key is to get started with one or two strategies and expand your reach as you can.

 One of the best ways to get started is by breaking down your strategy into phases.
 Each of the phases will build off each other.
-Similar to compounding interest, as you grow and add to your efforts, you will see a return in each investment.
+Similar to compounding interest, as you grow and add to your efforts, you will see a return on each investment.

 The phases discussed below are the very basics and address only parts of a full inbound marketing strategy.
 Nevertheless, they are the critical steps that every business owner should focus on and use.
-While you do need to invest some of your time to create this strategy, remember, marketing your business is crucial for the continued growth and the development of your company.
+While you do need to invest some of your time to create this strategy, remember, marketing your business is crucial for the continued growth and development of your company.
 This is time well spent.

 Inbound marketing is a marketing strategy that focuses on attracting visitors to your business with helpful and educational content instead of interrupting them with your messages via direct mail, commercials or other traditional forms of advertising.
 Inbound marketing earns the attention of your prospects using messaging that speaks directly to their needs.
 Then the organic nurturing process helps convert them into customers!

 Start by brainstorming a few content ideas you can offer on your website to your buyer persona.
 (Not sure what a buyer persona is?
 Check this out.)
 Write your content for your ideal client and center it around solving a problem or providing a need.

-The possibilities are endless, but these are a few great jumping off points.
+The possibilities are endless, but these are a few great jumping-off points.
 Anything that your buyer persona sees as adding value to them should be your main focus!

 After you have created a few pieces of awesome content, it’s time to optimize your website in 3 areas.
 On-Page SEO, Usability, Conversions & Lead Generation.

 On-Page SEO: Ensuring your site is optimized for search is the key to being found online.
-On-page SEO is the foundation to creating search marketing that lasts.
+On-page SEO is the foundation for creating search marketing that lasts.
 We’ve created a complete checklist of on-page SEO tasks that you can download and follow to make sure your site is optimized for search.

 Usability: Having a site that is optimized for your users is a must.
 Make sure you have clear navigation to help your users as they explore your website.
-You don’t need to do every single thing to each page.
+You don’t need to do every single thing on each page.
 Have a specific strategy for each page and target the content around one subject.
 Remember: Your website is not for you, it’s for your users!

 Conversions & Lead Generation: The last step in this phase is optimizing your website for conversions and lead generation.
 Remember that awesome content you created?
 If you want people to engage with it, this step is key!

 Welcome to the toughest part‚Ä¶ hope the last few phases weren’t too difficult.
 Traffic generation and promotion are often where many business owners give up.
 But if you can push through this phase, you will reap huge benefits.
-Three areas of promotion we are going to look at are Local SEO, Content Marketing and Social Media Marketing.
+Three areas of promotion we are going to look at are Local SEO, Content Marketing, and Social Media Marketing.

 Local SEO: Developing a strong local presence is often key for most small business owners.
 Claim your local directory listings on sites like Google Business and Manta.
 For Local SEO it’s vital to set up a Google My Business Listing.
-Add your address, phone number, some pictures and website URL.
+Add your address, phone number, some pictures, and website URL.
 There are some great tools out there that are free and can help you out a ton.
 Check them out in this post we wrote: 3 Free Tools To Help You Develop An Awesome Local SEO Strategy.